 Voltron Data is a company that focuses on the advancement of Apache Arrow.
 The Data Thread of 2022 gave valuable information regarding the development, and future expansion of the Apache Arrow platform.
 Apache Arrow is a platform that can analyze memory in a server’s RAM.
 Most importantly it can work in any language and defines columnar memory formatting standards which allows faster processing of data.
 It can create libraries for software and allows for data to transfer without having to translate it into a different format first.

 The keynote speakers of The Data Thread were Jacques Nadeau and Wes McKinney.
 Jacques Nadeau is the Co-Founder & CEO, Sundeck and Co-founder of Apache Drill.
 Meanwhile, Wes McKinney is the CTO/Co-Founder at Voltron Data and creator of Python pandas.
 Apache was created based off their shared issues and experiences.
-Wes came from the data science ecosystem in the Pandas environment and constantly ran into issues with memory issues while running large datasets.
+Wes came from the data science ecosystem in the Pandas environment and constantly ran into issues with memory while running large datasets.
 He was interested in building a bridge between the python ecosystem and data science.
 There was an issue with data and connectivity which is how he became interested in this problem.
 Jacques had a similar experience but was more focused on the creation of a good open source project and its construction.

 Apache is open-source, so the project was paid for and there were many companies that backed the beginning.
 Funding for Apache can be seen as one of its points of success.
 Part of what makes open source successful is the willingness to share with others.
 There is a focus on building a community so that others can feel that they have ownership over parts of a project.
 Apache is a project that is language agnostic so it allows for everyone to have ownership in their own way.
 For example, most developers prefer Java, but not all during the creation.
 Below is a detailed overview of the software: Apache Arrow and its frameworks.